STL2600/web-auth-talk/talk.md

  - `sub` Subject: Identifies the subject of the JWT.
  - `aud` Audience: Identifies the recipients that the JWT is intended for.
  - `exp` Expiration Time: Identifies the expiration time on and after which the JWT must not be accepted
- - `iat` Issued at: Identifies the time at which the JWT was issued.
-The value must be a NumericDate.
+ - `iat` Issued at: Identifies the time at which the JWT was issued

 ## Claims - Custom